Generic Name: frovatriptan (FROE-va-TRIP-tan)

 Important safety information:

-- Frovatriptan may cause drowsiness or dizziness.
+- Frovatriptan may cause drowsiness, dizziness, or weakness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use frovatriptan with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Frovatriptan may cause dizziness or fainting.
 If dizziness occurs, sit or stand up slowly.

-- Frovatriptan is intended to relieve acute migraine headaches.
-Do not use it to prevent or reduce the number of attacks you experience.
-Use frovatriptan only to treat an actual migraine attack.
-If you have a headache that is different from your usual migraine attacks, check with your doctor before using frovatriptan.
+- Frovatriptan should not be used to prevent or reduce the number of migraine headaches you have.
+If you have a headache that is different from your usual migraine headaches, check with your doctor before using frovatriptan.

 - Overuse of frovatriptan can cause your headache to become worse.
 Do NOT take more than the recommended dose or use more often than prescribed without checking with your doctor.

 - Rarely, serious heart problems (eg, heart attack, irregular heartbeat) have been reported within a few hours of using frovatriptan.
-Contact your doctor at once if fast or irregular heartbeat; chest, jaw, or neck pain or numbness; numbness of an arm or leg; severe stomach pain, dizziness, or vomiting; fainting; or vision changes occur.
+Contact your doctor at once if fast or irregular heartbeat; chest, jaw, or neck pain or numbness; severe dizziness; sudden, severe nausea or vomiting; sudden, unusual sweating or weakness; shortness of breath; fainting; or vision changes occur.
 Discuss any questions or concerns with your doctor.

 - Serotonin syndrome is a possibly fatal syndrome that can be caused by frovatriptan.
 Your risk may be greater if you take frovatriptan with certain other medicines (eg, SSRIs, SNRIs).
 Symptoms may include agitation; confusion; hallucinations; coma; fever; fast or irregular heartbeat; loss of coordination; tremor; excessive sweating; and nausea, vomiting, or diarrhea.
 Contact your doctor at once if you have any of these symptoms.